-Frozen dairy desserts are blends of corn and cane sugar, cream, and nonfat milk solids which are used to make ice creams.
+Frozen dairy desserts are blends of sugar (cane or cane and corn syrup), cream, and nonfat milk solids which are used to make ice creams.
 Sherbet contains very little cream and nonfat milk solids, and water ice contains none of these.
-Sugars comprise at least 30% of these mixes.
+Sugars comprise at least 30% of these sherbet mixes.
 Mellorine is a frozen dessert in which the milk fat is replaced by vegetable fat.
 Paravine is a nondairy frozen dessert.
 The U.S. Code of Federal Regulations governs minimum composition for fat, milk solids, food solids, and weight per unit volume of finished product.

 Stabilizers, blends of vegetable gums and extracts, are used in frozen desserts to bind water, thus controlling the growth of ice crystals during temperature fluctuations.
-No more than 0.5% stabilizer is the legal standard in the U.S. Emulsifiers are also added to control the smoothness of the mix and aid in whipping.
+No more than 0.5% stabilizer is the legal standard in the U.S. Emulsifiers may also be added to control the smoothness of the mix and aid in whipping.
 Maximum amounts depend on the emulsifier.
 The emulsifiers are normally added with the stabilizer as a blend.